 I chose their toys wisely because we didn’t have substantial income when the kids were younger.
 My husband was still at Law School when the 2 girls were born.
 I bought toys that nurtured their imagination and creativity.
 Whether it was toys classified for boys or for girls, I chose it for its educational value.

 At the age of 5 or 6, I bought Polly Pockets during a trip to Hongkong’s Toys-R-US.
 Polly Pockets were cute tiny boxes that fit in my girl’s tiny pockets.
 Inside contained a miniature house with a miniature doll slightly larger than a nail.
 Each house was unique.
 I bought 7 of those and the girls created a little village.
+I still kept these toys and I just found out they are valuable today.
 But I noticed the entire population of the village was female.
 Until Max moved into the neighborhood.

-When Marielle was in nursery, she told her girl classmate about all the adventures she had with her Legos.
+When M. was in nursery, she told her girl classmate about all the adventures she had with her Legos.

 My girls never looked at it that way at all.
 Today whenever they pass by a toy store, or when they visit their younger cousins, they can’t help noticing that little girls today don’t play as much Lego blocks as they did.
 As a child it didn’t matter to them if the games they played were masculine or feminine, as long as it provided hours and hours of fun and creativity.